ministryofjustice/cloud-platform-concourse/pipelines/README.md

 ## Structure

 The top level directories separate the configured pipelines for the different Concourse installations.
-They use the cluster name as it appears in the terraform workspaces (see the [top level README.md file](README.md))
+They use the cluster name as it appears in the terraform workspaces (see the top level directory e.g. [manager](manager) contains the list of pipelines that are running on the cluster named `manager`

 The subdirectories within each cluster directory are then used to separate pipelines per Concourse team.

+Currently there is only one cluster - `manager` where the Cloud Platform pipelines runs.

 ## Bootstrap

-There is a bootstrap pipeline (see [`bootstrap.yaml`](live-1/main/bootstrap.yaml)) which can be used in any installation to manage pipeline configuration using this git repository as the source of truth.
+There is a bootstrap pipeline (see [`bootstrap.yaml`](manager/main/bootstrap.yaml)) which can be used in any installation to manage pipeline configuration using this git repository as the source of truth.
 It uses the filename to deduce the pipeline's name (eg. `somejob.yaml` will result in a pipeline named `somejob`).

 ### Setup